 Yes.
 In Idaho, a bill of sale is required to title and register a boat.
 Without a title, a boat cannot be registered in the State of Idaho.
 Once you receive the boat, you have 30 days to title and register the boat through the Department of Parks and Recreation.
 You can learn more about which types of boats are required to be registered, which are not, and for which boats registering is optional by reading this helpful PDF provided by the State of Idaho.
 To title the boat for registration purposes, you must provide one of the following:

 You must also take a copy of a bill of sale, a release of interest (and a lien release if the boat has a lien), and a Hull ID number inspection if it is the first time that the boat is registered in the State of Idaho.
 If you're applying for the title through the County Assessor, you'll need to include a completed power of attorney.
 You must be prepared to pay your title and registration fees in full.

-No. Guns are not official registered in Idaho.
-While a bill of sale isn't a legal necessity for a gun, it is an excellent recordkeeping tool.
+No. Guns are not officially registered in Idaho.
+While a bill of sale isn't a legal necessity for a gun, it is an excellent record-keeping tool.
 To learn more about Idaho's gun laws, click here.